Students Rights and Responsibilities Handbook

 An annual report is prepared by TTSD each fall that summarizes the use of restraint and seclusion.

-Students have the right to a high-quality educational experience, devoid of discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
-They are entitled to express themselves orally, in writing, electronically, or by assembly, ensuring they do not infringe upon the rights of others.
+Students are entitled to express themselves orally, in writing, electronically, or by assembly, ensuring they do not infringe upon the rights of others.

 Additionally, students have the right to attend school in an atmosphere free of slurs based on various factors such as religion, race, creed, color, personal life orientation, national origin, sex, marital status, age, or disability.
 Furthermore, they should attend school in an environment free of verbal assaults, privacy invasion, assaults, profanities, obscenities, ridicule, or threats of physical harm.